GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/face-forward/index.md

 <img src="https://resources.gdevelop-app.com/assets/Icons/cart-arrow-right.svg" class="extension-icon"></img>
 Face object towards the direction of movement.

-**Authors and contributors** to this community extension: [VictrisGames](https://gd.games/VictrisGames).
+**Authors and contributors** to this community extension: [VictrisGames](https://gd.games/VictrisGames), [TheGemDev](https://gd.games/TheGemDev).

 ---

 Set the angle of the object to match the direction of movement.
-You can customize the speed of the rotation.

-This works with any kind of movement (forces, physics...) as it uses the object center position to compute the rotation of the object.
+This works with any kind of movement (forces, physics, dragging, etc) because it tracks the object position to compute the direction of movement.

 [Read more...](https://victrisgames.itch.io/extension-faceforward)